eddmann/eddmann.github.io/_posts/2016/2016-01-07-recursive-functions-using-a-trampoline-in-clojure.md

 ; Caused by: java.lang.StackOverflowError: null
 ```

-It should be noted that with such a large input value you may face an integer overflow exception before any stack-overflow occurs, to accommodate for this the use of a BigInt (using the `*'` function) has been incorporated.
+It should be noted that with such a large input value, you may face an integer overflow exception before any stack overflow occurs.
+To accommodate this, the use of a `BigInt` (using the `*'` function) has been incorporated.

 ```clojure
 (defn factorial